-If you are willing to admit that this ownership is justified there is nothing to be said; but if you are not - and I do not suppose in Northern Ireland (where there seems to remain a spark of that independent character which is apparently disappearing from England) that you are - do not be misled by any such phrase as "The nationalization of banking."
+there is nothing to be said ; but if you are not-and I do not suppose in Northern Ireland (where there seems to remain a spark of that independent character which is apparently disappearing from England) that you are-do not be misled by any such phrase as "The nationalisation of banking."

-The State and the banking system are very nearly one and the same thing at the present time and are wholly one in policy.
-While the Bank of England is a private bank owned by international financiers, the Treasury plays straight into its hands, and the nationalization of, for instance, the Bank of England, would mean the transfer of the Treasury into the Bank of England rather than the transfer of the Bank of England into the Treasury.
+The State and the banking system is very nearly one and the same thing at the present time and are wholly one in policy.
+While the Bank of England is a private bank owned by international financiers, the Treasury plays straight into its hands, and the nationalisation of, for instance, the Bank of England, would mean the transfer of the Treasury into the Bank of England rather than the transfer of the Bank of England into the Treasury.

-The Commonwealth Bank of Australia is a Government Bank, but its policy is identical with the policy of the Bank of England; and the same comment is applicable to the Bank of New Zealand, which has just been nationalized with the able assistance of its governor (who was sent out from the Bank of England to do the job), and to the Bank of Canada.
+The Commonwealth Bank of Australia is a Government Bank, but its policy is identical with the policy of the Bank of England; and the same comment is applicable to the Bank of New Zealand, which has just been nationalised with the able assistance of its governor (who was sent out from the Bank of England to do the job), and to the Bank of Canada.

-No nationalization of banking will put one penny into the hands of the individuals comprising the countries over whom it rules, so long as this question of the ownership of money is left unaltered.
-But if it once be admitted that the community, not its Government, is the owner of the money, and the individual, as part of the community, is entitled to his share of it, the situation is obviously very different.
+No nationalisation of banking will put one penny into the hands of the individuals comprising the countries over which it rules, so long as this question of the ownership of money is left unaltered.
+But if it once were admitted that the community, not its Government, is the owner of the money, and the individual, as part of the community, is entitled to his share of it, the situation is obviously very different.